benjamine/phenotype/README.md

 The main idea behind Traits is taking [SRP](http://en.wikipedia.org/wiki/Single_responsibility_principle) to the typing system by decoupling:

-- The object type hierarchy (inheritance and polimorphism); and
+- The object type hierarchy (inheritance and polymorphism); and
 - Behavior definition (composable units of **reusable** behavior)

 A *Trait* is, on its simplest form, a set of methods (behavior).
 They provide the ultimate reusability of multiple inheritance, but without all the feared sloppyness (eg. unexpected/uncontrolled overrides, and the famous [diamond problem](http://en.wikipedia.org/wiki/Diamond_problem#The_diamond_problem)).